weshebert20/poke-react/README.md

 ## To-DO

-still would like to add page/modal/slideout for when card is clicked
+- still would like to add page/modal/slideout for when card is clicked
+- make responsive

 ## Available Scripts